zeus-fyi/zeus/README.md

 ## Zeus ##

 Zeus is an evolution of web container orchestration into web ecosystems orchestration.
-It changes the paradigm into one that unifies configuration with the underlying orchestrator, instead of decoupling them into confusing messes like Helm, Terraform, and GitOps, while also reducing the operational complexity of building with Kubernetes significantly and is capable of building systems at the scale and complexity of AWS (without the terrible UX/UI) by unifying multi-network Kubernetes node pools with SQL driven relationship building & querying.
+It unifies configuration with the underlying container orchestrator, instead of decoupling them into confusing messes like Helm, Terraform, and GitOps, while also reducing the operational complexity of building with Kubernetes significantly and is capable of building systems at the scale and complexity of AWS (without the terrible UX/UI) by unifying multi-network Kubernetes node pools with SQL driven relationship building & querying.

 We're not just a web3 company, we have a lot of experience in crypto cloud tech so that's why it's our first product line theme, we'll be offering many  web2 focused products by the end of the year in addition to advancing our web3 products.